lemaetech/summer/README.md

 # Why Summer?

-Probably because using the tools, libraries in this repo should elicit feeling you get in summer.
-Warm, pleasant, happy, smiling with elevated mood ...
+Probably because using the tools, libraries in this repo should elicit feelings you get in summer.
+Warm, pleasant, happy, smiling with elevated mood ... :)